janbodnar/Python-Skolenie/copy_val_ref.md

 For basic values (integers, strings) and for other immutable objects (tuples) the
 variables are copied by value.

+Copy by reference is used to save memory for large data structures.

 ```python
 x = 10
 y = x